 Plasma Coatings combines the benefits of conventional thermal spray coatings with polymer coatings.

-They utilise hardfacing techniques, dispersion spray and electrostatic methods to apply coatings.
+Thermaspray utilises hardfacing techniques, dispersion spray and electrostatic methods to apply the plasma series of coatings.
 Each process deposits a coating onto a prepared base material forming a mechanical bond that enhances the properties of the surface.

 1. Thermal Spray (Bond coat)

 This is the method of applying materials onto a prepared base material by heating particles in the stream of a heat source, creating a semi-molten state.

 The particles are then propelled by high velocity onto a prepared substrate where they adhere to the base surface via a mechanical bond.